Professor Rachel Cowgill

 Rachel Cowgill works in the area of cultural musicology, exploring the place, practice and meaning of music in its cultural, historical and political contexts.
 She has published widely on British music and musical life from the late eighteenth century to the early twentieth century; opera studies; music, conflict and memorialisation; Mozart reception and canon formation; and gender, sexuality and identity in music.

 In 2012 Rachel was a Visiting Research Fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) and Clare Hall, University of Cambridge.
-She will be a Visiting Research Fellow at the Huntington Library, San Marino, California, in December 2012 – January 2013.
+She was also a Visiting Research Fellow at the Huntington Library, San Marino, California, in Winter 2012/2013.

 Art and Ideology in European Opera: Essays in Honour of Julian Rushton, ed.
 Rachel Cowgill, David Cooper and Clive Brown.
 Woodbridge: Boydell & Brewer, 2010.